skip to content

 Getting around

-Most University buildings are situated in the city centre and it’s easiest to travel between them on foot or by bicycle (one of the most popular modes of transport for our students).
-There are also local bus services you can use to navigate the city, including the Universal ('U') bus, which stops at various University sites.
-See the University Map for details.
+There are also local bus services you can use to navigate the city.
+The Universal ('U') bus, stops at various University sites.
+Check the University Map for details.

-Cambridge is only 60 miles/95 kilometres from London and is well connected to most of the UK from its main station located about a mile from the city centre.
-There are direct trains to Stansted and Gatwick airports, and Heathrow airport is easily accessible (via London King’s Cross/London St Pancras).
-See Getting here for further information.
+There are direct trains to Stansted and Gatwick airports.
+Heathrow airport is easily accessible (via London King’s Cross/London St Pancras).

 Entertainment and comedy

-Music
+Live Music

 Pubs, clubs and restaurants